vatpac-technology/sops/docs/terminal/melbourne.md

 ML TCU is responsible for the provision of ADC, SMC and ACD responsibilities when **ML TWR** is offline.

 ## Arrival Procedures
+### Level Assignment
+When assigning levels on descent to aircraft, remember that you will not receive "Next" Coordination on aircraft assigned Standard Assignable Levels (`A050` for most aircraft), meaning an aircraft could depart at any time without prior warning and climb to `A050`.
+To maintain separation assurance between arrivals and departures, do not assign below `A060` to arriving aircraft until they are clear of the active runway's departure path.

+!!! example
+    With RWY 34 in use for arrivals and RWY 27 in use for departures, aircraft inbound on the ARBEY STAR should be assigned no lower than `A060` until established south of the RWY 27 departure track.

+To avoid conflicting with published departure procedures, aircraft not cleared via a STAR should be issued a requirement to reach `A090` by 20DME.
 ### YMEN Arrivals
 IFR YMEN Arrivals shall be cleared via the following arrival gates:
 Runway 26: `MONTY`